Printing Reports from ReportViewer

 Previewing a Report and Setting Page Sizes

 The ReportViewer toolbar in the Windows Forms control includes commands for viewing a report in print layout and setting page sizes.
 When you click Print Layout, the ReportViewer toolbar is updated to show just the commands that you can use during preview.
 Print Layout is a toggle command.
-You can switch between preview and report session by clicking this button.
+You can switch between print layout mode and interactive mode by clicking this button.
 When you click Page Size, you can specify page dimensions that are used only for print output.
-The page dimensions are initialized with values from the report definition, but you can override the values for printing purposes.
+The page dimensions are initialized with values from the report definition, but you can override the values.
 You cannot save the values with the report.

 Configuring the Print Control for Server Reports Using the ReportViewer Web Server Control

-The ReportViewer Web server control provides an ActiveX print control for server reports that are processed on a remote SQL Server 2005 Reporting Services report server.
-This control downloads automatically the first time the Print command on the ReportViewer toolbar is clicked, and is installed on the client computer.
-If the user does not install the control, or if support for the print control is disabled on the report server, the Print command cannot be used.
-After the control is installed, users can use the print control to print server reports configured to run in the ReportViewer Web server control.
+The ReportViewer Web server control provides an ActiveX print control.
+This control downloads automatically the first time the Print button on the ReportViewer toolbar is clicked, and is installed on the client computer.
+If the user does not install the control, the Print button cannot be used.
+After the control is installed, users can use the print control to print reports in the ReportViewer Web server control.

-Depending on browser settings, each user might need to configure the browser to enable an ActiveX control download.
+Depending on browser settings, the user may need to configure the browser to enable an ActiveX control download.
 To configure Internet Explorer to allow ActiveX control downloads, follow these steps:

 In Microsoft Internet Explorer, from the Tools menu, choose Internet Options, and then click the Security tab.

-Select the Trusted sites Web content zone, and then click Sites.
+Select the appropriate Web content zone (for example, Restricted sites), and then click Sites.

 Click Add, and then click OK.

-Click the Custom Level button.
+Click the Custom Level button for the Web content zone.
 Scroll to the ActiveX controls and plug-ins node.

-Click Enable for Download signed ActiveX controls, and then click OK.
+Click Prompt for Download signed ActiveX controls, and then click OK.